SIEM (Security information and event management) is a software solution that combines SIM and SEM into one security management system.

 It detects any security incident and manages the process while smoothing the real-time activities handling the process.

 - Act as an interface for systems like cloud protections, firewalls, and other API based setups.

 - Provide repetitive, foreseeable processes for incident management.

-It provides advanced security framework which is built with the Hadoop community.
-It also enables to check massive amount of data for any anomalies.
+It provides an advanced security framework that is built with the Hadoop community.
+It also enables to check the massive amount of data for any anomalies.

 You May Also Like To Read-